Having trained as a lawyer, I often get asked when and why I started making jewellery.

 I continued to raise funds for environmental conservation causes even when I moved to the UK to complete my legal education and while working in the corporate world.
 I have made and sold jewellery to support charitable causes spanning from Africa to South America, including a non-profit initiative called “The Lost World Project” which involved an expedition to Mount Roraima, Venezuela, in 2010 to document the conservation needs of this ecologically significant region, and to support international efforts to secure UNESCO world heritage status for Mount Roraima.

-I am still committed to supporting conservation initiatives through my business, which include the Mara Predator Conservation Programme and the Amboseli Trust for Elephants, amongst others.
+I am still committed to supporting conservation initiatives through my business, which include the Mara Predator Conservation Programme, the Amboseli Trust for Elephants, Ol Pejeta Conservancy, amongst others.
 For more information on the causes we support, visit our impact page.

 Thank you for following and supporting me on my jewellery journey.